josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 }
 ```

-**Whoa!** That might look like a lot, but when you consider it's actually _everything_ we need for our API route, it's kind of impressive how few lines that is!
+**Whoa!** Again, that might look like a lot, but when you consider it's actually _everything_ we need to create an API endpoint to return _all_ our site's posts, it's kind of remarkable how few lines that is!

-Let's go over what's happening in that above snippet.
+**Let's go over what's happening in that code:**

 - `import.meta.glob` is a Vite function.
-It imports any files that match the glob (wildcard string) we give it--in this case, all `.md` files inside of the `_posts` folder.
+It imports any files that match the glob (wildcard string) provided--in this case, all `.md` files inside `src/routes/blog`.
   - That function returns an object where each file's relative path is the key, and the value is a "resolver" function (my term; not official) that loads the file contents as a JavaScript promise.
-- The `map` method is there to get the data we want from each file, and reshape it how we want, so it's easier to work with on the front end.
+- The `map` method is there to shape the file data, so it's easier to work with on the front end.
 (And since each item waits for a promise, we wrap it in an `await Promise.all`.)
+  - Extracting the route based on the file path is kind of an ugly hassle because it involves a bunch of string manipulation, but since we know the file structure and glob beforehand, this gets the job done pretty safely.
-- Once that's all done, we sort the posts by descending date (since this is a blog, of course, and we'll want our newest posts showing first).
+- Next, we sort the posts by descending date (since this is a blog, of course, and we'll want our newest posts showing first).
 - Finally, we convert the finished product to JSON and `return` it as the `body` of our API response.
 (The 200 status code is implicit here.)

 **Let's try it out!** Refresh your `/api/posts.json` path now, and you should see some _real_ data!

 ![The data from our posts is now coming through as JSON!](/images/post_images/sveltekit-posts-json.png)

-Even cooler: this route will update automatically with each Markdown post we add to the `_posts` folder!
+Even cooler: this route will update automatically with each Markdown post we add!

 #### Other considerations and improvements

 There's plenty to improve here.
 For starters, we'll definitely want to put the code we just wrote into a `try`/`catch` block that returns the proper status code when things go wrong.

 This function also does a lot, and could be refactored a bit.
-(Sorting the dates, for example, could probably be extracted to its own utility function.)
+(Sorting the dates, for example, could probably be extracted to its own utility function.
+So could the string manipulation.)

 We'll also probably want to add some other extra features to this API route eventually.
 We might want pagination features, for example, since depending on the number of posts, returning _all_ of them might get prohibitively time-intensive.